dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 #import('somelib.dart', show: ['foo', 'bar']);
 {% endhighlight %}

-Then you will *only* import the names “foo” and “bar” from “somelib”.
+Then you will *only* import the names "foo" and "bar" from "somelib".
 This is good if you are only using a small part of a library and want to make that clear.
 Conversely:

 {% highlight dart %}
 #import('somelib.dart', hide: ['foo', 'bar']);
 {% endhighlight %}

-Here, you import every name except “foo” and “bar”.
+Here, you import every name except "foo" and "bar".
 This is good for excluding the one name that happens to cause a collision.

 ([Tracking issue #817](http://dartbug.com/817))